Authentication API Documentation

 44 You are trying to match different types of patterns.

-45 Server is inactive for maintenance.
+45 The server is inactive for maintenance.

 46 The pattern you are trying to use comes from a mobile device but has no motion data, which may lead to poor results.

-47 Matching not possible at the moment.
+47 Matching is not possible at the moment.

 48 The server encountered an internal error or misconfiguration and was unable to complete your request.
 If the problem persists please contact us at support@typingdna.com .